nitzanpap/auto-tab-groups/README.md

   - Toggle auto-grouping (on/off)
   - Toggle only applying to new tabs (on/off)
   - Toggle grouping by subdomain (on/off)
+  - Toggle preservation of manual color choices (on/off)

 ## Planned Features